Crazy, Not Insane

 Crazy, Not Insane is a 2020 American documentary film directed and produced by Alex Gibney.
-It follows the research of psychiatrist Dr. Dorothy Otnow Lewis who studied the psychology of murders.
+It follows the research of psychiatrist Dorothy Otnow Lewis who studied the psychology of murderers.
 It is narrated by Laura Dern.

 The film had its world premiere at Copenhagen International Documentary Festival (CPH:DOX) on March 18, 2020.
 It was released on November 18, 2020, by HBO.

 Synopsis

 The film follows the research of psychiatrist Dr. Dorothy Otnow Lewis who studied the psychology of murders.
 Richard Burr, Catherine Yeager, Park Dietz and Bill Hagmaier also appear in the film.

 Production

 Initially, Alex Gibney asked Dorothy Otnow Lewis if she would consult on a planned miniseries he was doing which was set to star Laura Dern as a psychiatrist who saw patients on death row, Lewis was delighted and agreed, and showed Gibney videotapes of her past cases, which Gibney found interesting.
 Initially the film was called Dorothy and Ted and was set to follow Lewis as she investigated serial killer Ted Bundy and reflected back on her interview with him in 1989, however, in the final cut Bundy appears in a smaller part.